Dynamic Kernel Graph Sparsifiers: Technical Overview

+Since $x$ has $n^{o(1)}$ expected value, with high probability (Markov inequality), $x$ is $n^{o(1)}$, the difference between $E$ and the new sample is $n^{o(1)}$, and the resampling process can be done in $n^{o(1)}$ time.
 We omitted the edge case where the size of $H$ is less than $s - x$.
 Algorithm \ref{alg:resample} in Section \ref{sec:sublinear_resampling} is a detailed version of this sublinear resampling scheme.

 \paragraph{Dynamic update.} Combining the above, we can update the spectral sparsifier (see Section \ref{sec:combine} for details).
 When a point location update occurs, suppose point $x_i$ is moved to $z$.
 We use the ultra low dimensional JL projection matrix to find the $O(k)$-dimensional images of $x_i$ and $z$.
 Then we update the $O(k)$-dimensional WSPD.
 For each $O(k)$-dimensional modified pair in the WSPD, we find the corresponding $d$-dimensional modified pairs, and resample edges from these $d$-dimensional modified pairs to update the spectral sparsifier.
-Since there are $2^{O(k)}\log\alpha$ modified pairs in each update and for each modified pair, with probability $1-\delta$, the uniform sample can be update in $O(\delta^{-1}\varepsilon^{-2}n^{o(1)})$ time, the dynamic update can be completed in $O(\delta^{-1}\varepsilon^{-2}n^{o(1)} \log \alpha)$ time per update.
+Since there are $2^{O(k)}\log\alpha$ modified pairs in each update and for each modified pair, with probability $1-\delta$, the uniform sample can be update in $O(\delta^{-1}\epsilon^{-2}n^{o(1)})$ time, the dynamic update can be completed in $O(\delta^{-1}\epsilon^{-2}n^{o(1)} \log \alpha)$ time per update.